 The Women of Purpose Fund was established in 2008 by southwest Kansas area women who made donations to build a permanently endowed fund with a current value of over $200,000 to support local programs focused on issues affecting women.
 Their vision, commitment and passion have supported annual grants to enable women succeed in our communities.

 The vision of this fund is: Empowering southwest Kansas women to take an active and powerful role in philanthropy to serve other women.
 The Women of Purpose fund allow dedicated, engaged community members to make a difference in the lives of many without a significant time or financial commitment.
 Please ask our staff to see how you can join hands with women in our area.

 Women of Purpose Membership

-Each year the Western Kansas Community Foundation invites area women to contribute $100 to the Women of Purpose Fund to activate their voting membership that year.
+Each year the Western Kansas Community Foundation invites local donors to contribute $100 to the Women of Purpose Fund to activate their voting membership that year.
 A Kickoff Event is held each year to signal the annual membership campaign is underway.
 The voting membership closes on December 31 of each year so that a grant amount can be established for the Request for Proposal.
-One half of the $100 donation provides funding for the grant to be awarded while the other one half is endowed to continue to grow the fund forever.
+One half of the $100 donation provides funding for the grant to be awarded while the other one half is invested to continue to grow the fund forever.

 Leadership for the Women of Purpose Fund is provided by an active Executive Committee.
 The Committee meets on a monthly basis starting in August through April of each grant year.
 The Committee members agree to serve for three (3) years and truly exemplify a working board.

 The current Executive Committee members: